brandiw/web-chess/readme.md

 - White starts first
 - Time starts on page load for white
-- When a player completes a turn it begins the opponent's timer
+- When a player completes a move it begins the opponent's timer
-- Pieces are selectable and de-selectable
+- Pieces are selectable and de-selectable by a player on their turn
+- Legal moves for a selected piece are highlighted
 - Only legal moves for each piece shall be executed
 - The game should detect when a king piece is in check
 - If a king is in check, getting out of check is prioritized over all other moves
 - The game should detect a checkmate
 - After 50 moves, any player may request a draw on their turn
+- A player may download their game's move history
+- A player's name, avatar, country of origin, and online status appear at the top of the page

+## Considerations

+- Addition of a Elo/FIDE ranking system
+- Chat or emote feature
+- 55% of chess games end in a draw.
+Is it possible to programmatically detect a draw state before the 50 move limit?
+- Should there be a teaching feature?
+    - A beginner mode that walks through basic legal moves?
+    - An intermediate mode that discusses special moves such as the castle, en passant, the queen's gambit, sicilian defense, etc.
+- Should there be an AI mode to practice against?
+- Should we highlight legal moves when a pieces?
+- Pause/resume feature, or games with varied time limits

-### Movements
+### Movement Rules

 #### Pawns